singh-atul/data-engineering-practice-problems/Exercise-2/README.md

 the correct file to build a URL with which you can download said file.

-#### Setup
-1. Change directories at the command line to be inside the `Exercise-2` folder `cd Exercises/Exercise-2`

-2. Run `docker build --tag=exercise-2 .` to build the `Docker` image.

-3. There is a file called `main.py` in the `Exercise-2` directory, this is where you `Python` code to complete the exercise should go.

-4. Once you have finished the project or want to test run your code, run the following command `docker-compose up run` from inside the `Exercises/Exercise-2` directory

 #### Problems Statement
 You need to download a file of weather data from a government website. files that are sitting at the following specified location.